-The DIMF rules took effect from 6 April 2015 and, very broadly, are designed to ensure that individuals involved in the management of certain investment schemes are taxed on the receipt of management fees from investment funds as either trading income or employment income (in both cases, at rates currently of up to 47 per cent).
+The DIMF rules took effect from 6 April 2015 and, very broadly, are designed to ensure that individuals involved in the management of certain investment schemes are taxed on the receipt of management fees from investment funds as either trading income or employment income (in both cases, at rates currently of up to 47 per cent, rising to 48.25 per cent from April 2022 reflecting the new UK health and social care levy).
 The rules seek to address structures that would otherwise result in a portion of any management fees being taxed as investment returns in the hands of the individuals (often at capital gains tax rates or lower).

 The IBCI rules took effect from 6 April 2016 and, if applicable, tax carried interest as DIMF trading income (as above) if it constitutes IBCI (as opposed to capital gains).
 In summary, the extent to which carried interest is IBCI depends on the average holding period of the underlying investments of the scheme that gives rise to the carried interest.
 There is currently an exclusion from the IBCI rules for carried interest that constitutes an employment-related security (see below).

-The ERS rules (which, unlike the more recent DIMF and IBCI regimes, have existed since 2003) may bring profits on certain 'securities' into charge as employment-related earnings (and taxed at current rates of up to 47 per cent).
+The ERS rules (which, unlike the more recent DIMF and IBCI regimes, have existed since 2003) may bring profits on certain 'securities' into charge as employment-related earnings (and taxed at current rates of up to 47 per cent, or 48.25 per cent from April 2022).
 Securities for these purposes include units in a collective investment scheme, which, under the ERS rules, include partnership interests in a carried interest partnership.
 Employment includes any former or prospective employment and includes 'office-holders' (which extends to directors).
 In addition, 'salaried members' of UK limited liability partnerships are also treated as employees for these purposes.
 However, the ERS rules may not be relevant to partners in a partnership (other than salaried members – as above – or partners who are also directors of companies within the fund structure or fund portfolio companies).

 In addition to the DIMF and IBCI rules described above, further changes were made in 2015 to the way UK capital gains tax rules are applied to carried interest.
 From 8 July 2015, 'base cost shift' was abolished and a new minimum level of taxation imposed on carried interest.
 These changes were designed to ensure carried interest holders are taxed on their true economic gain – whereas historically base cost shift would have given certain carried interest holders deductions in excess of the sums actually given by them as consideration for the acquisition of the right to that carried interest.
 The effect of the rules is that all carried interest arising on or after 8 July 2015 is subject to a minimum level of taxation of 28 per cent.
 The rules do not, however, displace pre-existing income tax rules, so when carried interest comprises income amounts (e.g., interest, dividends), income tax is due (at rates of up to 45 per cent) as well as capital gains tax.
 Relief may be claimed to prevent double taxation, but particular care has to be taken with regard to UK-resident carry holders who are also US taxpayers to ensure double taxation between the UK and the United States does not arise.
 Consequently, it remains critical to ensure that, on first principles, carried interest retains the character of underlying returns in the form of capital gains, and that underlying capital returns are not reclassified as income.

-Looking forward, there continues to be a number of developments and challenges.
-In the UK, a new and specific tax regime for asset holding companies in alternative fund structures is being consulted upon, and a review of the UK VAT treatment of management fees alongside a more general review of the UK funds regime covering tax and relevant areas of regulation are both underway.
-Internationally, the latest OECD 'BEPS 2.0'25 initiative should not be underestimated, with the potential to change the global tax landscape significantly by altering how profits are allocated between jurisdictions (Pillar 1) and introducing a new globally coordinated regime for minimum tax and anti-base erosion measures (Pillar 2).
 The EU mandatory disclosure regime (or 'DAC6' as it is more commonly known), entered into effect in EU Member States on 25 June 2018, adding to compliance burdens.
-However, the scope of the UK rules implementing DAC6 were narrowed significantly following the signing of the EU–UK trade and cooperation agreement (as above) and the end of the Brexit transition period on 31 December 2020.
-In the UK, only 'cross-border arrangements' falling under the category D hallmark (broadly, those that have the effect of circumventing the OECD's Common Reporting Standard or obscuring beneficial ownership) will be reportable.
-This is intended to be a temporary measure while, during the course of 2021, the UK consults upon and introduces new legislation to implement mandatory reporting under the OECD Mandatory Disclosure Rules, at such point what is left of the UK rules implementing DAC6 are expected to be repealed.
-While this step significantly reduces the number of reportable arrangements in the UK, DAC6 reporting is now live in EU Member States such that procedures for information gathering and reporting should now be in place by affected parties.
+However, the scope of the UK rules implementing DAC6 were narrowed significantly following the signing of the EU–UK trade and cooperation agreement and the end of the Brexit transition period on 31 December 2020.
+In the UK, only 'cross-border arrangements' falling under the category D hallmark (broadly, those that have the effect of circumventing the OECD's Common Reporting Standard or obscuring beneficial ownership) are currently reportable.
+This is intended to be a temporary measure while the UK consults upon and introduces new legislation (which is expected to take effect in summer 2022) to implement mandatory reporting under the OECD Mandatory Disclosure Rules (UK MDR), at such point what is left of the UK rules implementing DAC6 will be repealed.
+While this step significantly reduces the number of reportable arrangements in the UK (subject to seeing the final UK MDR rules), DAC6 reporting is now live in EU Member States such that procedures for information gathering and reporting should now have been put in place by affected parties.

 Top-performing managers and those who are able to differentiate themselves in terms of strategy or sector expertise remain very well positioned for the foreseeable future.
 Investors have significant liquidity due to legacy funds having made healthy distributions in recent years.
-Having said this, while concerns regarding the 'denominator effect' of falling public market valuations have largely receded since the start of the covid-19 pandemic because of the sharp recovery in stock markets, this issue may re-emerge depending on the shape of the economic recovery in 2021.
+Having said this, concerns remain regarding the 'denominator effect' in the event that public markets fall in light of increasing inflationary pressures and central banks rolling back their asset purchase programmes.
 There continue to be a substantial number of challenged fundraisings, and those managers unable to sufficiently differentiate themselves by strategy, track record or unique selling point may have to adopt alternative strategies such as deal-by-deal financings, single investor mandates (including managed accounts) or bespoke or particularly investor-friendly economic terms, rather than simply benefit from rising asset prices.
 While a number of first-time fund managers have been successful in the current environment, the bar for entry is set high.
-Those managers able to differentiate themselves and that have strong relationships with limited partners are able to raise capital in accelerated time frames in a largely, if not completely, virtual environment, with a view to deploying capital across the coming economic cycle.
+Those managers able to differentiate themselves and that have strong relationships with limited partners are able to raise capital in accelerated time frames, with larger funds sponsored by high-performing managers particularly being able to take advantage of the current market.